Telefonica/opengateway-developers-website/catalog/simswap/simswap.md

 > ⚙️ Problem Solved ?
 >
-> - RETRIVE ENDPOINT : When was the last SIM change?
+> - RETRIEVE ENDPOINT : When was the last SIM change?
-> - CHECK ENDPOINT : Has the Sim Card been changed, yes or no?
+> - CHECK ENDPOINT : Has the SIM Card been changed, yes or no?

 > ⚙️ How it works
 >
-> - RETRIVE ENDPOINT : Returns and checks when the sim card has been changed;
+> - RETRIEVE ENDPOINT : Returns and checks when the sim card has been changed;
 > - CHECK ENDPOINT : Check whether or not the SIM card number has been changed
 >

 > ⚙️ Parameters sent in the request
 >
-> - RETRIVE ENDPOINT :
+> - RETRIEVE ENDPOINT :
 >   - phoneNumber: Cell phone number that will be verified for exchange
 >
 > - CHECK ENDPOINT :